tiriana/squarescape-rip/README.md

 I lost source files so this is just a try to separate all the parts.

 Right now it's all in one file - including pixi, p2, howler.

+# How to run?
+1. Clone
+2. npm install
+3. npm start
+4. open url shown in command line